 A non-refundable deposit of $500.00 is required to secure your seat in the class.
-Please refer to your deadline which is listed on your Conditions of Enrollment Agreement.
+Please refer to your deadline which is listed on your Outstanding Requirements Form.
 The seat deposit not only secures your seat in the class, but also opens your account at DMU and is credited towards your tuition.
 Failure to pay your seat deposit by the deadline will result in immediate forfeiture of your seat in the class.
 You may pay your seat deposit through your DMU Admissions Account.

-As a follow up to your acceptance email, you were sent a Conditions of Enrollment Agreement via email.
-The requirements laid out on this document are truly the conditions of your enrollment and must be completed by the due dates listed.
+Following acceptance, students must access the Outstanding Requirements Form via their DMU Admission Account.
+The items laid out on this document are truly the requirements of your enrollment and must be completed by the due dates listed.
 Please read this document very carefully and return a signed copy to the admissions office by the deadline listed.
 As you are responsible for completing the tasks as outlined, you’ll want to keep a copy of this for yourself.

-*If you have outstanding prerequisite coursework to be completed, you must have a plan in place to complete this prior to the start of classes.
-Please contact the admissions office immediately if you foresee difficulty in completing all conditions in time.
+*If you have outstanding prerequisite coursework, you must have a plan in place to complete this prior to the deadline indicated.
+Please contact the admissions office immediately if you foresee difficulty in completing all requirements by the deadlines indicated.

 New Student Pulse and email

-Beginning in early 2016, incoming students will receive information on how to access Pulse (DMU's intranet) and your DMU email address.
-This information will be emailed to you, so be sure to keep this information safe.
+You will be notified when your acess to Pulse (DMU's intranet) and your DMU email address is available.
+Login information will be emailed to you via encrypted message, so be sure to check your inbox and spam folders.
 Pulse is your go-to spot for all types of information including: financial aid, student health forms, student health insurance, registration checklist, technical standards, wellness center access, orientation schedule, and other announcements.